Giant root-rat: Foraging

 While the other mole rats not only live but also feed underground, this species mostly forages above ground, by digging a new tunnel to a patch of herbage.
 It forages for about 20 minutes, until it has exhausted the supply of herbs about its tunnel, after which it blocks the tunnel it has built from the inside.
 It mostly eats grasses and herbs, with some individuals feeding mostly on roots.
-It retains its specialisations for digging tunnels because of the constant threat of predators, especially the Ethiopian wolf, which is specialised to a diet of mole rats.
+It retains its specializations for digging tunnels because of the constant threat of predators, especially the Ethiopian wolf, which is specialized to a diet of mole rats.
 Ethiopian wolves catch mole rats by ambushing them after they have constructed a new foraging tunnel, chasing them into their tunnel, and then vigilantly waiting for them to resurface.
-These mole rats have evolved defenses other than flight, though, being very cautious and having incisors large enough to severely injure potential predators.